PrivSec-dev/privsec.dev/content/posts/linux/Desktop Linux Hardening.md

 Some distributions like Debian do not have fwupd installed by default, so you should check for its existence on your system and install it if needed.

 Several graphical frontends integrate with fwupd to offer firmware updates (GNOME Software, KDE Discover, Snap Store, [GNOME Firmware](https://gitlab.gnome.org/World/gnome-firmware), Pop!\_OS Settings app).
-However, not all distributions offer this integration by default, so you should check your specific system and setup scheduled update notifications using [systemd timers](https://wiki.archlinux.org/title/systemd/Timers) or [cron](https://wiki.archlinux.org/title/Cron) if needed.
+However, not all distributions offer this integration by default, so you should check your specific system and set up scheduled update notifications using [systemd timers](https://wiki.archlinux.org/title/systemd/Timers) or [cron](https://wiki.archlinux.org/title/Cron) if needed.

 ### Firewall